AP Top 25: USC moves into top 5 for 1st time in 5 years | Times Leader

 “If you would have told me at the end of last season I would be here now with this group of guys and being able to play for a championship, I would have called you a dead liar.
 Just being completely honest,” USC fourth-year receiver Kyle Ford told reporters after the UCLA game.
 “I’m just so thankful for everyone on this team.”

 LSU stayed at No. 6.
 Clemson moved up two spots to No. 7.
-Alabama held at eighth and Tennessee dropped four spots to No. 9 after getting upset in a .
+Alabama held at eighth and Tennessee dropped four spots to No. 9 after getting upset in a blowout at South Carolina.

 In their 63-38 victory, the Gamecocks scored more points against a top-five team as an unranked team than any in the history of the AP poll.

-Oregon rounded out the top 10 after the in the Pac-12’s other marquee game on Saturday night.
+Oregon rounded out the top 10 after the Ducks beat Utah in the Pac-12’s other marquee game on Saturday night.

 POLL POINTS